-Autumn.
-My favorite season.
+Autumn, we’re almost there.
+Summer is ending.
+My favorite season is coming.
 Warm drinks, warm blankets, cold air, and rustling leaves.
 It makes my soul sing but it also makes me turn deep inside of myself.
 It’s a weird combination of comfort and discomfort.
 Every single year I start going within, like Persephone’s descent into the Underworld.
 I feel like it’s time to figure myself out all over again.
 Re-build myself all over again.
 I’m like a tree letting its leaves fall.
 “No, don’t need that one anymore.
 Let go of that one too.”

 Self-care is essential to me in times like these.
 Traveling into that darkness requires special TLC.